-- There are customers who saw no difference after a prolonged treatment with Mederma PM Cream:
+- There are people who saw no difference after a prolonged treatment with Mederma PM Cream:

 Not impressed.
 Should have gone with the gel.
 It’s been well over 2 months and I’ve seen no change to my scar and I’ve applied this “overnight” version religiously every night.; I’ve been using this for two months now and no difference.

-- There are multiple customers who experienced acne breakouts, itching or irritation due to the treatment with this product:
+- There are multiple patients who experienced acne breakouts, itching or irritation due to the treatment with this product:

 Sadly, it caused my skin to break out, not for sensitive skin.

-- Some of the customers do not like the smell of Mederma PM
+- Some of the scar patients do not like the smell of Mederma PM

 My husband says it stinks-he won’t use it.